Himself and Herself - the two co-skippers of Ngahue IV...

 After the debâcle of Ngahue 00, Himself did the only wise thing available to man (boy!) and worked hard to save lots and lots of money to purchase Ngahue (I) & (II) & (III) & (IV) from a reputable Swedish boatbuilder.
 And believe me, they don't get more serious and reputable than Christoph and Magnus Rassy (a true Viking with whom Himself had the honour of having breakfast at the Yard in December 2003 - we were both equally timid so that our exchange limited itself to Magnus saying: "so you're here to see your boat?" and the intrepid Kiwi meekly answering: "Yes, indeed I am" - a delightful experience!).

-For the dreamers, here's an aerial picture of the Hallberg-Rassy Yard in Ellös, where the Ngahues I to 4 have been built as well as a couple of thousand other Hallberg-Rassies, all delivered precisely on schedule (a major point of honour for the Yard).
+For the dreamers, here's an aerial picture of the Hallberg-Rassy Yard in Ellös, where the Ngahues I to 4 have been built as well as a couple of thousand other Hallberg-Rassies, all delivered precisely and punctually on schedule (a major point of honour for the Yard).

 There remains one matter to explain now: how did the Man Himself, who for years was an adept of single-handed

 sailing (despite having two hands - he never really understood the logic of that terminology) come to, well,